dotBunny/Hydrogen/README.md

 ------------------------------------------------------------------------------------------------

 ### Components ###
-Here is where you find some premade drag and drop components to drop on to your GameObjects, or you can add them by the quick add button.
+Here is where you find some pre-made drag and drop components to drop on to your GameObjects, or you can add them by the quick add button.
 We've prefixed all of our component based scripts with 'h' so that they can be easily found and identified.